CorpLynx/rust-frontend/README.md

 ## 🎯 Overview

-This project is a desktop GUI application that serves as a frontend for AI chat services.
-It communicates with a backend API via HTTP requests, displays the conversation history, and provides a modern user interface built with the Iced GUI framework.
+Prometheus is a desktop GUI application that serves as a powerful frontend for AI chat services.
+Named after the Greek Titan who brought fire (knowledge) to humanity, Prometheus brings advanced AI capabilities to your desktop.
+It communicates with backend APIs via HTTP requests, features intelligent search indexing, and provides a modern user interface built with the Iced GUI framework.

 **Design:** Features a **lo-fi hacker aesthetic** with neon green text, cyan accents, and a cyberpunk-inspired dark interface.
 The layout follows an **Ollama-style** design with user messages aligned right (lighter) and AI messages aligned left (darker), plus a floating input box at the bottom.
 Dark mode only for a consistent, focused interface.